Bernie Geoffrion: Family

 Geoffrion was the son of Jean-Baptiste Geoffrion, a restaurant owner, and his wife, Florina Poitras.
 He grew up in Drolet, a suburb east of Montreal.
 Geoffrion was a direct descendant of Pierre Joffrion and his wife Marie Priault, early French settlers in the colony of Montreal.
 Marie Priault was a King's Daughter.

-Geoffrion's widow Marlene is the daughter of fellow Hockey Hall of Famer Howie Morenz and the great-niece of the wife of Billy Coutu, the only player banned from the NHL for life.
-Geoffrion's son Dan (born January 24, 1958) played five seasons of professional hockey, which included stops with the Quebec Nordiques of the World Hockey Association in 1978–79, Canadiens in 1979–80 (with his father as coach), and Winnipeg Jets in 1980–81.
-His grandson Blake Geoffrion (born February 3, 1988) played for the Nashville Predators and Montreal Canadiens in the NHL.
+Geoffrion's wife Marlene was the daughter of fellow Hockey Hall of Famer Howie Morenz and the great-niece of the wife of Billy Coutu, the only player banned from the NHL for life.
+Geoffrion's son Dan played five seasons of professional hockey, which included stops with the Quebec Nordiques of the World Hockey Association in 1978–79, Canadiens in 1979–80 (with his father as coach), and Winnipeg Jets in 1980–81.
+His grandson Blake Geoffrion played for the Nashville Predators and Montreal Canadiens in the NHL.
 Dan's younger sons, Sebastian and Brice, played for the University of Alabama in Huntsville Chargers.
 Geoffrion's son-in-law, Hartland Monahan, played in the NHL for several teams in the 1970s, and his grandson Shane Monahan played Major League Baseball for the Seattle Mariners in the late 1990s.
 He, like several former Atlanta Flames players, remained in Atlanta after their careers ended.
-He lived in Marietta, GA, until his death.
+He lived in Marietta, Georgia, until his death.

 Retired number

 The Canadiens announced on October 15, 2005, that Geoffrion's uniform number, 5, would be retired on March 11, 2006.
 On March 8, Geoffrion was diagnosed with stomach cancer after a surgical procedure uncovered it.
 Doctors attempted to remove the tumour but found that the cancer had spread.
 Geoffrion died in Atlanta, Georgia, on March 11, the day his jersey number was to be retired.

 During his remarks at the pre-game retirement ceremony, Geoffrion's son Bob recounted how his parents had once gone to a boxing match at the Montreal Forum and that Geoffrion had told his wife Marlene that his own number would someday hang from the rafters beside that of her father, Howie Morenz.
-Fulfilling that prophecy, and in further recognition of the special link between the Morenz and Geoffrion families, the two numbers were raised side by side (Morenz's banner was lowered halfway and was raised back up to the rafters with Geoffrion's banner).
-Traded to the Montreal Canadiens by the Nashville Predators on February 17, 2012, Blake Geoffrion decided to honor both his grandfather Geoffrion, as well as his great-grandfather Morenz, by wearing #57.
+Fulfilling that prophecy, and in further recognition of the special link between the Morenz and Geoffrion families, the two numbers were raised side by side at the Bell Centre.
+The banner for Morenz's number 7 was lowered halfway, then raised back up to the rafters alongside Geoffrion's banner.
+Traded to the Montreal Canadiens by the Nashville Predators on February 17, 2012, Blake Geoffrion decided to honour both his grandfather Geoffrion, as well as his great-grandfather Morenz, by wearing #57.